 ENTRY REGIME FOR CITIZENS OF THE REPUBLIC OF SERBIA DURING THE COVID-19 PANDEMIC

-Citizens of the Republic of Serbia may enter the Republic of Armenia by plane or by road from Georgia or Iran.
-All travellers undergo health control at the border crossing and are sent to self-isolation for 14 days.
+Citizens of the Republic of Serbia may enter Armenia by air, while by land from Georgia and Iran.

 ENTERING AND LEAVING THE COUNTRY

 Holders of national passports and other travel documents of the Republic of Serbia do not require a visa for a stay of up to 180 days within a period of one year (365 days).
 For holders of diplomatic and official passports, visa is not required for a stay of up to 90 days.
 For holders of an emergency travel document in transit, visa is required.

 HEALTH SITUATION — The Republic of Armenia has professional doctors and medical staff, but the number of well-equipped hospitals and healthcare institutions is relatively small, and they are mostly located in Yerevan and other cities.
 The drug (medicine) market is well supplied, but the types and the quality of drugs (medication) differ.